Skip to content

 }

-If you wish to add a track rule to your push policy, the below will start a tracked run when the module version is not empty and the push branch is the same as the one the module branch is tracking.
+To add a track rule to your push policy, this will start a tracked run when the module version is not empty and the push branch is the same as the one the module branch is tracking:

 1